acurry/greyn/README.md

 # Greybeard

-TODO: Write a gem description
+Easily convert a PNG to greyscale.

 ## Installation